-We provide everything you need to be baptized during our Weekly Celebration service.
+We provide everything you need to be baptized during our Celebration Services.
 This includes, dark colored shirt and pants, underwear, towels, sandals, hair products, shower caps, mirrors, various toiletries and dedicated changing areas.
 Our team is ready and able to help you throughout the entire service.
 It is our goal that nothing would stand in the way of your decision to be baptized.

 I have already been baptized.
 Should I be baptized again?